-GreenRoc aims to develop and fast-track its exciting portfolio of high-grade critical minerals projects in Greenland – including graphite, titanium and iron ore – into production.
+GreenRoc aims to develop and fast-track its exciting portfolio of high-grade critical minerals projects in Greenland, including the flagship projects containing graphite and ilmenite, into production.

 Thule Black Sands comprises high-grade mineral sands over a 10 km stretch of coastline and has a which has an initial Mineral Resource of 19Mt@ 43.6% Total Heavy Minerals with an in-situ ilmenite grade of 8.9%; this is sufficient to sustain a 10-year mine life at a mining rate of 1.5 million tonnes per annum.

 Amitsoq Graphite, Greenland

 As a Danish geologist with over 30 years’ experience in Greenland’s mining sector, Dr. Bernstein brings a very strong knowledge and understanding of the country and its mineral wealth, with his experience spanning both corporate and governmental advisory roles.